 What is the best solution for hearing your TV with hearing aids?
 A TV adapter!

-Remember, your hearing is no longer perfect, and we are not watching programming made for people with hearing loss.
+Remember, your hearing is not perfect, and we are not watching programming made for people with hearing loss.
 But you can maximize your enjoyment with this simple solution, and you can take it with you anywhere you watch TV!
-Call your local HearingLife today to order a TV adapter.
+Give your HearingLife provider a call to get your TV adapter – or, if you aren’t a customer yet, schedule your complimentary hearing assessment today.